 A visa is official permission to temporarily reside in another country and is granted by the government of that country.
 U.S. citizens studying in the UK for less than six months may enter the UK under two categories: Short-Term Study Visa or Tier 4 (General) Student Visa.
 Harlaxton and UW-Eau Claire recommend that students enter under the Short-Term Study Visa category.

-See the "Visa Information: UK" in the Learning Content section of your UW-Eau Claire online study abroad account for basic information about the visa options.
+See the "Visa Information: UK" in the Learning Content section of your UW-Eau Claire BlugoldsAbroad account for basic information about the visa options.
+This information will be discussed briefly at study abroad orientation, also.

-Note that you cannot enter the UK for the first time via Ireland if you are using the short term study visa option.
+Note that you cannot enter the UK for the first time via Ireland if you are using the short-term study visa option.
+In addition, proof of onward journey, usually in the form of a roundtrip plane ticket, is required.

-It is your responsibility to keep up-to-date about student visa requirements for England, and if required, to apply for and receive a visa from an English consulate or embassy in a timely manner.
+It is your responsibility to keep up-to-date about student visa requirements for the UK, and if required, to apply for and receive a visa from an UK. consulate or embassy in a timely manner.